A-Niksa/Game-of-Life/README.md

 # Game-of-Life
-This project aims at simulating Conway's Game of Life (which is an automata) and creating an animation of the automata.
+This project aims at simulating an automata famously called Conway's Game of Life and creating an animation of the automata.